kevinashworth/aws-kevinashworth-com/_posts/2021/2021-10-24-redux-saga-patterns.md

 The main benefit of this is that you can create a process catalog (more about this later) that isolates that specific functionality and exposes it to your team at your discretion.

 But there is a little problem with that pattern.
-If you noticed, **this will work only once.** After you exec the process, it won’t work anymore.
+If you noticed, **this will work only once.** After you execute the process, it won’t work anymore.
 That’s where the next pattern comes in handy.

-### Watch and Fork
+## Watch and Fork

-One of the problems with the Take and Fork pattern is that we limit the executions to only one.
+One of the problems with the Take and Fork pattern is that we limit the number of executions to only one.
 That previous use case probably doesn’t match the use for the pattern.
 I made it on purpose, so that this way we can keep enhancing and powering it is as much as we need, step by step.
 A better fit-for-purpose case would probably be a login or logout process, where you know that you only need them once.

-Moving on, we need to make sure that our friend Martha can change between companies as much as she needs to, not only once.
+We need to make sure that Martha can change between companies as much as she needs to, not only once.
 We can solve this with a small tweak.
 Let’s see the Watch and Fork pattern in place, and let’s bring our listener saga to the game again.

 {% highlight javascript %}